-If your iPhone, iPad or iPod touch starts freezing, lagging, or rebooting after installing iOS 11 and iOS 11.0.3, we have a few solutions for you to try before taking your device into an Apple Store for a checkup.
+If your iPhone, iPad or iPod touch starts freezing, lagging, or rebooting after installing iOS 11 and iOS 11.2.1, we have a few solutions to try before taking your device into an Apple Store for a checkup.

-Apple’s newest iOS 11 update is a bug fix upgrade, but problems are plaguing those who’ve decided to install the iOS 11.0.3 update on their device.
+Apple’s newest iOS 11 update comes with a nice set of bug fixes, but problems are plaguing those running the iOS 11.2.1 update on their device.

 The list of iOS 11 problems including various bugs and performance issues including stuttering, app lockups, random reboots, user interface lag, freezes, and more.

 iOS performance issues are extremely frustrating but there are some things to try before you give up and get in contact with Apple’s customer support.
-Some of you might even be able to fix your iOS 11.0 or iOS 11.0.3 performance issues in seconds.
+Some of you might even be able to fix your iOS 11 performance issues in seconds.

 There’s no guarantee they’ll work for you and your device but they’re worth a shot if you can’t stand iOS 11’s performance on your iPhone or iPad.